Beef Wellington

 - Brush the wellington all over with a final (light) layer of egg wash, place a fresh thyme leaf inside each of the gaps made by the lattice then sprinkle with sea salt.

-- Bake the wellington until the centre of the beef reaches an internal temperature of 42°c-46°c (110°f-115°f).
+- Place the tray with the wellington on, on top of the tray in the oven then bake until the centre of the beef reaches an internal temperature of 42°c-46°c (110°f-115°f).
 This will take around 40-50 minutes but check after 30.
 This is for medium rare beef, so feel free to cook it more if you'd prefer.
 I'd recommend turning the tray after 30 minutes, so that the pastry browns evenly.
+Baking the wellington on a hot tray helps crisp the pastry up on the bottom.
+Don't worry if you haven't got a tray big enough though, you can bake the wellington in the oven & it will still turn out great.

 - Once cooked, let the wellington rest for 30 minutes then transfer to a chopping board.
 Use a sharp knife to cut into thick slices then serve, seasoning each slice with sea salt & freshly cracked black pepper.